montasim/Next-Level-Web-Development/README.md

 ## USED PACKAGES

-- [yarn](https://yarnpkg.com/) - *Yarn is a package manager that doubles down as project manager.*
+- [yarn](https://yarnpkg.com/) - *Yarn is a package manager that doubles down as project manager*
 - [typescript](https://www.typescriptlang.org/) - *TypeScript is JavaScript with syntax for types*
 - [nodemon](https://nodemon.io/) - *Simple monitor script for use during development of a Node.js app*
 - [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) - *TypeScript execution environment and REPL for node.js*
-- [antd](https://ant.design/docs/react/introduce) - *An enterprise-class UI design language and React UI library with a set of high-quality React components, one of best React UI library for enterprises.*
+- [antd](https://ant.design/docs/react/introduce) - *An enterprise-class UI design language and React UI library with a set of high-quality React components, one of best React UI library for enterprises*
+- [json-server](https://www.npmjs.com/package/json-server) - *Get a full fake REST API with zero coding in less than 30 seconds (seriously)*

 <br/>